 Research assistants gain research experience by working closely with communication faculty members to help them with research projects.
 Research assistant duties vary according to the needs of the faculty.

-Professional assistants work either in the Department of Communication or in another office on campus.
-Professional assistantships are usually assigned to communication students who are interested in advertising, public relations, journalism, and/or media production.
+Professional assistants work in another office on campus.
+Professional assistantships are usually assigned to communication students who are interested in advertising, public relations, journalism and/or media production.
 Professional assistantship options include:

 The Department of Communication may nominate one student seeking a master's degree each year for a Presidential or Diversity Fellowship.
-If you would like to be considered for nomination, please contact the graduate program coordinator, Matt Carlson, Ph.D.
+If you would like to be considered for nomination, please contact the graduate program coordinator, Jennifer Ohs.

 If selected, the graduate program coordinator and a mentor will work with you during your fellowship to create a personal plan based upon individual goals and background.
 This plan may be adjusted during the course of your studies, with the approval of the graduate program coordinator and mentor, if your goals change.